-- 65. The Contra Costa County Industrial Safety Ordinance (ISO) requires that regulated facilitiesi within the county implement safety programs to prevent chemical incidents.
-Since the ISO took effect in January 1999, Contra Costa County has continued to make improvements to the implementation of the prevention program's elements. - 66.
-The purpose of the ISO is to "prevent accidental release of hazardous chemicals; improve accident prevention by soliciting participation from industry and the community; require industry to submit a Safety Plan; and conduct audits of the plan and inspections of the industrial plants."52 - 67.
-Although the City of Richmond is located in Contra Costa County, the county does not have jurisdiction over industrial facilities located within the city limits.
-Thus, the ISO is not enforceable within the City of Richmond.
-On December 18, 2001, the City of Richmond adopted its own industrial safety ordinance (RISO), based on the ISO. ii, 53 The RISO covers the two facilities located within the City of Richmond: Chevron and General Chemical West Richmond Works.
-54 Pursuant to an agreement between the two parties, Contra Costa County inspects these two facilities and implements the RISO for the City of Richmond.
-55 - 68.
-The ISO and RISO contain identical provisions that address the use of inherent safety concepts.
-Each defines "inherently safer systems" as "feasible alternative equipment, processes, materials, lay-outs and procedures meant to eliminate, minimize, or reduce the risk of a major chemical accident or release by modifying a process rather than adding external layers of protection."
-Both regulations also require that:
+- 64. The Contra Costa County Industrial Safety Ordinance (Contra Costa County ISO) requires that regulated facilitiesi within the county implement safety programs to prevent chemical incidents.
+Since the inception of the ISO in 1998, Contra Costa County has continued to make improvements to the implementation of the prevention program's elements. - 65.
+The purpose of the Contra Costa County ISO is to "prevent accidental release of hazardous chemicals; improve accident prevention by soliciting participation from industry and the community; require industry to submit a Safety Plan; and conduct audits of the plan and inspections of the industrial plants." - 66.
+The City of Richmond is in Contra Costa County, but the county does not have jurisdiction within the city limits.
+Thus, the county ordinances, such as the Contra Costa County ISO, are not enforceable within the city.
+Instead, in 2001, the City of Richmond adopted an ISO that is almost identical to the Contra Costa County ISO.53,ii The City of Richmond ISO covers the Chevron Richmond Refinery and General Chemical West Richmond Works.
+However, the Contra Costa County Hazardous Materials Program team inspects these two facilities and implements the City of Richmond ISO pursuant to an agreement between the two parties. - 67.
+Both the Contra Costa County ISO and City of Richmond ISO contain identical provisions that address the use of inherent safety concepts.
+The Contra Costa County and Richmond ISOs define inherently safer systems as "feasible alternative equipment, processes, materials, lay-outs, and procedures meant to eliminate, minimize, or reduce the risk of a major chemical accident or release by modifying a process rather than adding external layers of protection."
+The Contra Costa County ISO and the City of Richmond ISO also both require that:

 For all covered processes, the stationary source shall consider the use of inherently safer systems in the development and analysis of mitigation items resulting from a process hazard analysis and in the design and review of new processes and facilities.
 The stationary source shall select and implement inherently safer systems to the greatest extent feasible.
-If a stationary source concludes that an inherently safer system is not feasible, the basis for this conclusion shall be documented in meaningful detail.57 i The ISO applies to oil refineries and chemical plants within the county jurisdiction that are required to submit a Risk Management Plan to EPA and are program level 3 stationary sources as defined by the California Accidental Release Prevention (CalARP) Program.
-There are seven facilities covered by the ISO, five of which are refineries.
-See http://cchealth.org/hazmat/iso/ (accessed April 17, 2013).
+If a stationary source concludes that an inherently safer system is not

+&lt;sup>i The Contra Costa County ISO applies to oil refineries and chemical plants within the county jurisdiction that are required to submit a Risk Management Plan to EPA and are program level 3 stationary sources as defined by the California Accidental Release Prevention (CalARP) Program There are seven facilities covered by the Contra Costa County ISO, five of which are refineries.

-ii At the time of the August 6th incident, the RISO did not include amendments made to the ISO in 2006.
+&lt;sup>ii At the time of the August 6th incident the City of Richmond ISO did not include amendments made to the Contra Costa County ISO in 2006.
 The 2006 amendments required an expansion of human factors programs, expanded management of organizational change reviews, security vulnerability analyses, and safety culture assessments.
 These amendments were subsequently adopted by the City of Richmond in February 2013.
 See http://cchealth.org/hazmat/iso/ (accessed on April 9, 2013).